Sexuality & Intimacy Issues

 - Premature ejaculation

-If any aspect of your sex life or sexuality is causing your grief when it used to produce pleasure, if you have been the victim of sexual abuse or assault and you are having trouble coping, when the behaviors of sex addiction cause distress in your life or in your relationship, then it’s time to seek help.
+If any aspect of your sex life or sexuality is causing your grief when it used to produce pleasure, if you have been the victim of sexual abuse or assault and you are having trouble coping, when the behaviors of sex addiction (Out of Control Sexual Behaviours) cause distress in your life or in your relationship, then it’s time to seek help.
 Be wary of professionals who claim that “sex addiction” is a valid diagnosis and claim that affairs, engaging in kink, or watching pornography are hallmark signs of addiction.
 These professionals are not Certified Sex Therapists and are trained in a different model that is not currently accepted by psychologists and psychiatrists in our diagnostic and treatment manual.

 Some sexual dysfunction issues can threaten your physical health or be a sign of physical health problems.
 A sex therapist can refer you to physicians or specialists if the primary concern is not psychological.
 Sexual issues can also impact your well-being, bringing on depression, anxiety, addictions and feelings of inadequacy.
 As a note, Certified Sex Therapists do not have sexual contact with clients.